behreajj/CamZup/README.md

 ![Palette Diagram](data/paletteDiagram.png)

-Viridis and Magma are perceptually uniform color palettes used in data visualizations; Viridis in particular is sensitive to color blindnesses.
+Viridis and Magma are color palettes used in data visualizations.
 [Sepia](https://www.wikiwand.com/en/Sepia_(color)) and [cyanotype](https://en.wikipedia.org/wiki/Cyanotype) replicate older photographic printing processes.
 The Temperature palette is intended for use with lights; it is an inaccurate representation of [blackbody radiation temperature](https://www.wikiwand.com/en/Color_temperature).

 ### Harmony